baronworks/degoworks/README.txt

 Java look and feel
 ------------------
- - java look and feel graphics are in jlfgr-1_0.jar
+ - java look and feel graphics are in jlfgr-1_0.jar and tango-icon-theme-0.8.0.jar

 TODO